- Travel and Places»

 The temperate climate of Kinnaur due to high altitude gives it long winters lasting from October to May and marked with heavy snowfall.
 The summer season is from June to September.
 It is spring in April and May, while September and October are the months of autumn.

 The region in the south of Great Himalaya and the valleys of Satluj and Baspa receive the rains of monsoon.
 Rest of the terrain in the high regions of upper Kinnaur is similar to that of Central Asia and comes in rain-shadow area.
 Hence its climate is arid and dry like that of Tibet.

 Links with Tibet

-In the northern and the central parts of Kinnaur, the influence of Buddhism on the lifestyle, culture and religion could still be seen due the close proximity of the region with Tibet.
-The old Tibetan contacts appear in the fairs, festivals and customs of the people.
+In the northern and the central parts of Kinnaur, the influence of Buddhism on the lifestyle, culture, and religion could still be seen due to the close proximity of the region with Tibet.
+The old Tibetan contacts appear in the fairs, festivals, and customs of the people.

 The majority people are Hindus, but the sculptures and wood carvings in ancient Buddhist monasteries at Morang and Namgia are in typical Tibetan style.

 Because of the modern ideas the customs and the extended family system are changing.

 In the past, Kinnaur was known as however apart from this not much is known about the history of this place; nonetheless many fables and mythological tales are prevalent among the people of Kinnaur.